ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *In the history of Blood Bowl, there have been any number of great Wizards.
 Unfortunately, Horatio X. Schottenheim is unlikely to ever be counted among their number, but that doesn't make him any less popular!
 Obsessed with the quest for fame and glory, Horatio has devoted his life to becoming Blood Bowl's premier spellcaster.*

 *He's spent millions of crowns on advertising, he's gone out of his way to always make himself available for hire at the drop of a hat, and he's even managed to secure a regular column in Spike!
 Magazine.. but greatness still lingers ever-so-slightly out of his reach.
 The truth of the matter is this: he just isn't very good at magic.
-After several years of mishaps and near-death experiences, he has stopped trying to learn new spells, dedicating himself instead to creating the perfect firreball.
+After several years of mishaps and near-death experiences, he has stopped trying to learn new spells, dedicating himself instead to creating the perfect fireball.
 One day, he may even manage it.*

 Once per game, Horatio may cast the following spell:

 **"TAKE THIS!
 OOOPS..."**

-Horatio conjures up a firreball spell and flinngs it with his legendarily poor aim in the general direction of the action on the pitch.
+Horatio conjures up a fireball spell and flinngs it with his legendarily poor aim in the general direction of the action on the pitch.
 Horatio may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.
 Choose a target square anywhere on the pitch.
 The target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
 After moving the target square, roll a D6 for each Standing player (from either team) that is either in the target square or a square adjacent to it:

 * On a roll of 4+, the player has been hit by the Fireball.
 * On a roll of 1-3, the player manages to avoid the Fireball.